cartgr/Generating-Fair-Consensus-Statements-with-Social-Choice-on-Token-Level-MDPs/readme.md

 # Generating Fair Consensus Statements with Social Choice on Token-Level MDPs

-This repository contains the code and experiments for the paper "Generating Fair Consensus Statements with Social Choice on Token-Level MDPs" submitted to NeurIPS 2025.
+This repository contains the code and experiments for the paper "Generating Fair Consensus Statements with Social Choice on Token-Level MDPs" submitted to AAMAS 2026.

 ## Table of Contents
 - [Generating Fair Consensus Statements with Social Choice on Token-Level MDPs](#generating-fair-consensus-statements-with-social-choice-on-token-level-mdps)